sapcc/asr1k-neutron-l3/DRIVER_README.md

 At all times the Neutron port status should reflect the L2 state of the port binding.
 If the binding and/or device configuration fails the port status should be 'Down'.
-Similarly, and if possible, the Neutron router status should reflect the device configuration state with values ACTIVE, DEGRADED, DOWN reflecting fully functional, floating IP(FIP) or extra route configuration failue and interface or other catastrophic configuration failure respectively.
+Similarly, and if possible, the Neutron router status should reflect the device configuration state with values ACTIVE, DEGRADED, DOWN reflecting fully functional, floating IP(FIP) or extra route configuration failure and interface or other configuration failure respectively.

 ## Use of Neutron L3 reference DB models